ibm-cloud-docs/EventStreams/messagehub122.md

 ## The Premium plan
 {: premium_plan}

 The Premium plan is designed for users who have performance and other functional requirements that go beyond the public service.
-It provides a single-tenant version of the {{site.data.keyword.messagehub}} service where you have sole use of an Apache Kafka cluster, allowing you to:
+It provides a single-tenant version of the {{site.data.keyword.messagehub}} service where you have sole use of an Apache Kafka cluster, which allows you to:

 * Take full advantage of the capacity and performance of the cluster

 * Have greatly increased limits and number of partitions

-* Benefit from zero management costs with a fully managed cluster which is automatically maintained and updated
+* Benefit from zero management costs with a fully managed cluster that is automatically maintained and updated

 ## About your Alpha cluster

-Your Alpha clusters is deployed with Apache Kafka version 1.0.1 and is capable of delivering a maximum message throughput of 90,000 KB/sec.
+Your Alpha cluster is deployed with Apache Kafka version 1.0.1 and is capable of delivering a maximum message throughput of 90,000 KB/sec.

-A maximum of 1000 partitions can be created, with each partition retaining a maximum of 1 GB data for up to 30 days.
+You can create a maximum of 1000 partitions, with each partition retaining a maximum of 1 GB data for up to 30 days.
 For resilience, data is stored across 3 replicas, with the offset data for each partition (holding the position of the last successfully consumed message) being held for a maximum of 7 days.

 Two APIs are supported:

-* For messaging, Kafka clients from version 0.10.x onwards are supported, including the use of KSQL, Kafka Streams and Kafka Connect.
+* For messaging, Kafka clients from version 0.10.x onwards are supported, including the use of KSQL, Kafka Streams, and Kafka Connect.

-* For administration, a REST API is available for creating, deleting and listing topics.
+* For administration, a REST API is available for creating, deleting, and listing topics.

 The Alpha program is available in the US-South region only, with access to clusters being managed using IAM

 ## Connecting to your cluster

 To connect to an API in the cluster you need its endpoint URL and an apikey for authentication.
-These details can be retrieved from IAM using one of the following methods:
+You can retrieve these details from IAM using one of the following methods:

-* For a Cloud Foundry application, click the 'Create connection' button that's in the 'Connections' tab for the app, on the left of the portal.
-Select the instance of the Message Hub service you'd like to connect to and click 'Connect', accepting the default options.
-Once complete, select the 'Runtime' tab for the app, then 'environment variables' to show VCAP_SERVICES.
+* For a Cloud Foundry application, click the **Create connection** button that's in the **Connections** tab for the app, on the left of the portal.
+Select the instance of the Message Hub service you'd like to connect to and click **Connect**, accepting the default options.
+When complete, select the **Runtime** tab for the app, then **Environment variables** to show VCAP_SERVICES.

 * From the console for an external application, create a service apikey by using the following bx command ```bx resource service-key-create name-of-key Manager --instance-name name-of-your-service```.